-- 1、Lock nut
+- 1 Lock nut

-- 2、 Valve thickness gauge (gap Regulation)
+- 2 Valve thickness gauge (gap Regulation)

-- 3、Regulator
+- 3 Regulator

-- 4. Adjust tools
+- 4 Adjust tools

 - Loosen the locknut 1.

 - Insert a thickness gauge 3 between the adjuster end and the valve end.

-- 3 Turn the adjuster clockwise counterclockwise with the tappet adjusting tool 4 until the proper clearance is obtained.
+- Turn the adjuster 3 clockwise or counterclockwise with the tappet adjusting tool 4until the proper clearance is obtained.

-- · In order to avoid the regulator, adjust rotation together after fastening tool fixed lock nut.
+- in order to avoid adjuster rotating along, fix the lock nut after finishing